-The DPO is also the first point of contact for individuals whose data the school processes, and for the ICO.
+The DPO is also a point of contact for individuals whose data the school processes, and the first point of contact for the ICO.

-Full details of the DPO's responsibilities are set out in their job description/ service agreement.
+Full details of the DPO's responsibilities are set out in their job description.

-Data Protection Officer: N Cook (Schools DPO service), contactable on 01296 658502 or nicola@schoolsdpo.com
+Our Data Protection Officer is N Cook (Schools DPO service), contactable on 01296 658502 or nicola@schoolsdpo.com